bernaaa14/RoomReserve/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests to help improve this project.
-Please follow the [code of conduct](CODE_OF_CONDUCT.md).

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License].

 ## Acknowledgements